Woodstock Police Department

 Woodstock Ambulance Services

-The Woodstock Ambulance Service is accepting new volunteers.
-If you have an interest in volunteering as an EMT, please call Alan Beebe at 457-2326 during normal business hours.
+The Woodstock Ambulance Service is currently accepting new members.
+If you have an interest in working as an EMT, please call Rodney Kenyon at 802-457-2326 during normal business hours.
 There are many ways to get involved and become part of this great service.